Stevellen/ResNet-Lightning/README.md

 <h1><center>ResNet-Lightning</center></h1>

 This is a quick Pytorch-Lightning wrapper around the ResNet models provided by Torchvision.
 This code is reliant on **torch**, **torchvision** and **pytorch-lightning** packages, which must be installed separately.
-The model can be trained directly from the command line using the following arguments:
+The **tensorboard** package can be optionally installed to enable Tensorboard logging of basic metrics.
+Models can be trained directly from the command line using the following arguments:

 * model - The ResNet variant to be used, e.g. 18, 50, etc.
 * num_classes - The number of target classes being trained.
 In the case of a binary classification task, the model uses BCEWithLogitLoss, whereas with multiclass problems it uses CrossEntropyLoss.